kny5/fabacademy_antonio_anaya/docs/assignments/week10.md

-### Criteria to chose the materials for the structure
+#### Criteria to chose the materials for the structure

+This is a list of priorities for the materials we have used for the machine.
+Although we had to prioritize also time and availability and machining process.
+The person in charge of the final selections was my team mate [Theo](http://fabacademy.org/2021/labs/agrilab/students/theo-gautier/assignments/week15)

 1. Food safety
 2. Structural strength